Ryan Pitylak

-Ryan Pitylak (born 1982) is an American entrepreneur and chief marketing officer of ZenBusiness, a start up business platform public-benefit corporation based in Austin, Texas.
-He is a former internet spammer who, in civil settlements with the state of Texas and Microsoft, admitted to "sending 25 million e-mails every day at the height of his spamming operation in 2004" and paid out over $1 million.
+Ryan Pitylak (born 1982) is an American entrepreneur and executive vice president of NinjaTrader, an online platform for futures trading.

+He is a co-founder of Unique Influence, a digital marketing consulting firm that was acquired by Assembly, and ZenBusiness, a start up business platform public-benefit corporation.
+Pitylak is a former internet spammer, later launching Pitylak Security, an anti-spam consulting internet security company.

+Education and early career

 Pitylak is a graduate of the University of Texas, where he received undergraduate degrees in economics and philosophy.
+In May 2006, Pitylak reached settlements with the state of Texas and Microsoft, where he admitted to "sending 25 million e-mails every day at the height of his spamming operation in 2004" and paid out over $1 million.
 In June 2006, he launched Pitylak Security, an Internet security company that focused on anti-spam consulting.

+Career

+Unique Influence

 Pitylak is the former chief executive officer of Unique Influence, a digital marketing consulting firm he co-founded in 2011.
 In 2015, Unique Influence was acquired by Assembly.

+ZenBusiness

-Pitylak co-founded ZenBusiness in 2015 to encourage entrepreneurial microbusinesses.
-In 2020, the company secured $55 million in Series-B funding which will be used to continue growing the company and expand its services.
+Pitylak co-founded ZenBusiness in 2015, a start up business platform public-benefit corporation based in Austin, Texas, to encourage entrepreneurial microbusinesses.
+In 2020, the company secured $55 million in Series-B funding.
+At the time of Pitylak's exit from the company, ZenBusiness had earned a valuation of $1.7 billion, securing $275 million in funding.

+NinjaTrader

+In May 2024, it was reported that Pitylak joined NinjaTrader, an online platform for futures trading, becoming its Executive Vice President of Growth.